en_USEnglish

 Neutron basics

-Creating and managing virtual networks
+Creation and management of virtual networks

-Routing and security configuration
+Routing and Security Configuration

 Orchestration with Heat

-Introducing the Heat orchestration service
+Introducing the Heat Orchestration Service

 Infrastructure modeling and deployment

-Identity and security with Keystone
+Identity and Security with Keystone

-Roles and authorizations in OpenStack
+Roles and Permissions in OpenStack

 User and project management